Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Model and its properties

-We can now ask for the closest approach of any two quantum drums such that both the drums can be viewed to be independent of each other.
-The answer is that the boundaries of their corresponding shielding regions, which do not carry $\sigma^z=+1$ spins (bosons), cannot penetrate each other but can at most touch each other.
-For example, this is the case in the example considered in Fig.~\ref{drumsandshields} which explains why the different quantum drums can be considered to be independent of each other.
-If the boundaries cross each other, the shielding regions have to necessarily change which also changes the corresponding quantum drums in their interior according to one of the following three possibilities: (i) the two quantum drums fuse to produce a bigger quantum drum, (ii) a spatial structure is produced such that it can be decomposed into an inert region of up-spins (bosons) and a smaller quantum drum, and (iii) a fully inert region of up-spins (bosons) is formed.
+We can now ask for the closest approach of any two quantum drums embedded in the vacuum state such that both the drums can be viewed to be independent of each other.
+Up-spins (bosons) cannot be transported outside the closed boundary of the shielding region of a quantum drum.
+Since the boundary sites do not carry any up-spin (boson), two quantum drums stay independent of each other as long as the boundaries of their corresponding shielding regions do not intersect; they may at most touch each other.
+For example, this is the case in Fig.~\ref{drumsandshields} which explains why the different quantum drums can be considered to be independent of each other.
+When the boundaries of the shielding regions first cross each other, the corresponding quantum drums in their interior have to necessary change according to one of the following three possibilities: (i) the two quantum drums fuse to produce a bigger quantum drum, (ii) a spatial structure is produced such that it can be decomposed into an inert region of up-spins (bosons) and a smaller quantum drum, and (iii) a fully inert region of up-spins (bosons) is formed.